Some important laws applicable to

 All undertakings keeping double-entry books must select an auditor, save for the cases specified in Act C of 2000 on Accounting (hereinafter Accounting Act) and in other legal regulations.
 According to the Accounting Act the auditing of books shall not be compulsory for the undertakings if the following two conditions are jointly met:

 If the business association is not obliged by any legal regulation to select an auditor it may still do so at any time.
 If the company selects an auditor, it is the supreme body of the company that defines the essential content of the contract to be concluded with the auditor.
-The auditor shall be included in the Memorandum of Association and registered with the court of registration, too.
+The first auditor shall be included in the Memorandum of Association and registered with the court of registration, too.
+Subsequent auditors do not need to be included in the Memorandum of Association but they need to be registered with the court of registration.
 The auditor may not create such rapport with the management of the company that could jeopardize the impartiality of the audit.